Would you be willing to reach out to support other newly bereaved parents?

-As a grief companion you would be befriending a more recently bereaved parent by providing informal support and friendship to them in the early months following the death of their child.
-This can be such an important way for parents to access support especially in the early months and years of grief and particularly where there is no face-to-face local support or group in their area.
+If so, we would encourage you to consider our grief companion role.
+As a grief companion you would be helping a more recently bereaved parent by providing informal support and friendship to them in the early months following the death of their child.
+This can be such an important way for parents to access peer support and particularly so where there is no face-to-face local support or group in their area.

 Each year thousands of parents suffer the loss of a son or a daughter.
 Please help us to support families in their time of greatest need.